mortengustafsson/TimeZones-enums-for-swift/README.md

     let middelfartTimeZone = NSTimeZone(name: .Copenhagen.rawValue)
     // Middelfart is a small town, with a funny name, in Denmark.
-    // Middelfart is located in the same time zone as Copenhagen and therefore uses .Copenhagen as time zone name.
+    // Middelfart is located in the same time zone as Copenhagen and therefore use .Copenhagen as time zone name.

 GMT: